 FAQs

-Can a POS system track individual client preferences?
+Can a POS system track individual customer preferences?

-Is a POS with scheduling better than a separate tool?
+Is a POS with scheduling better than separate tools?

 Absolutely.
-It enables targeted promotions, loyalty rewards, and personalized messages that drive more repeat business.
+It enables targeted campaigns and personalized offers.